camptocamp/puppet-tdd-book/en/setup/README.md

 Install Puppet Agent (a.k.a. puppet AIO) on every host in our nodeset.
 Beaker supports multiple hosts in a nodeset.
 This functionality will not be explained here.

 ### LINE 15
-Tells Beaker to scp our sourcedir into the spawned virtual machine’s `/etc/puppet/modules`.
+Tells Beaker to scp our sourcedir into container's modulepath.

+### LINE 16-18
+Tells Beaker to install dependencies into container’s modulepath.

 ## CONFIGURE UNIT TESTS
 We will use [rspec-puppet](https://github.com/rodjek/rspec-puppet) to run unit tests.